sdupland/bloc6_Projet_final/README.md

 At least, we made a synthesis of this work which contains :
 - some limitations and reflections about the job done
 - various ways to improve it

+Conclusions :

+Performance of our models aren't so bad for a first step with for the best one an error for around 1,3%.
+    The work I did in order to improve performances leads us to reduce this score from 75% which is very significant.

+    Nevertheless, we have detected two main mitigants :

+    - the number of data is limited, and first years could be not really representative of the current period.
+    To adress it, we can try to reduce the frequency from a day to an hour or less in order get data from current period of time.

+    - with supervised machine learning model, the value of an indicator doesn’t tell us anything about is evolution.
+    To adress it, for some indicators, we can try to add features that give informations about their trend.

+    In addition, we could also :

+    - add features such as other technical indicators, other financial indicators (price of other crypto, or stock), behavioral indicators (sentimental score for  example from tweet or articles), macro-economics indicators (inflation rate for example)
+    - play with parameters of each technical indicators (often period of times) or with data frequency (hour, minutes)
+    - try others models